pyblosxom/pyblosxom/docs/pyblosxom_cmd.rst

 =============================
-PyBlosxom on the command line
+Pyblosxom on the command line
 =============================

-PyBlosxom comes with a command line tool called ``pyblosxom-cmd``.
+Pyblosxom comes with a command line tool called ``pyblosxom-cmd``.
 It allows you to create new blogs, verify your configuration, run static rendering, render single urls, and run command line functions implemented in plugins.